This article explains How to fix git fatal: remote origin already exists error during the push or add commands.

 git remote set-url neworigin remote-repo-url

-if remote-repo-url does not exist, it gives an error fatal: No such remote:
+if remote-repo-url does not exist, it gives an error fatal: No such remote:.

-Replace current origin to new url
+Replace current origin with new url in Git

 git remote set-url origin remote-repo-url

-rename existing origin name
+rename existing origin name in Git

 The last approach is to rename the existing origin to the new name